2025 Hollywood Casino 400

 The 2025 Hollywood Casino 400 was a NASCAR Cup Series race that was held on September 28, 2025, at Kansas Speedway in Kansas City, Kansas.
 Contested over 273 laps, extended from 267 laps due to an overtime finish, on the 1.5 mi intermediate speedway, it was the 31st race of the 2025 NASCAR Cup Series season, the fifth race of the Playoffs, and the second race of the Round of 12.

 Chase Elliott won the race.
 Denny Hamlin finished 2nd, and Christopher Bell finished 3rd.
 Chase Briscoe and Bubba Wallace rounded out the top five, and Kyle Larson, Tyler Reddick, Brad Keselowski, William Byron, and Shane van Gisbergen rounded out the top ten.

 Report

 Background

 The layout of Kansas Speedway, the venue where the race was held.

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
-The NTT IndyCar Series also raced there until 2011.
+The NTT IndyCar Series raced at the speedway until 2011.
 The speedway is owned and operated by NASCAR.